Mikkinz77/alx-system_engineering-devops/README.md

-this repository contains solutions to shell task
+This repository containy contains solutions to shell permission task